Skip to content

 };

 When transaction T1 blocks waiting for a lock currently held by T2, an LK_WFG_EDGE is added from T1’s LK_WFG_NODE to T2’s.
-The detector (lock_detect_local_deadlock) walks the graph looking for cycles, picks an LK_DEADLOCK_VICTIM (the most recently blocked transaction), and marks it LOCK_RESUMED_ABORTED; the lock-acquisition loop in the victim then sees the abort flag and propagates it as a rollback.
+The detector (lock_detect_local_deadlock) walks the graph looking for cycles, picks an LK_DEADLOCK_VICTIM by six ordered tie-breakers (lock holder in the cycle → active → no deadlock priority → fewest log records → finite timeout → youngest; lock_select_deadlock_victim, detail doc ch.
+8), and wakes it as LOCK_RESUMED_ABORTED_* — or as the retryable LOCK_RESUMED_DEADLOCK_TIMEOUT when the victim has a finite wait_msecs; the lock-acquisition loop in the victim then sees the abort flag and propagates it as a rollback.

 The “local” qualifier is intentional: distributed deadlock detection is out of scope for the per-node manager.
 Timeout-based deadlock breaking is the fallback when graph maintenance lags.